adraismawur/codeveloping-workshop/pages/resolving-merge-conflicts.md

 =======
 ```

-Which is the change that the person that finished second introduced.
-It is the _current_ change because it is _currently present_ on that person's machine.
+This is the _current_ change because it is _currently present_ on that person's machine.
 As opposed to the _incoming change_:

 ```